 Maintain a professional appearance, attitude and ethics in the workplace.

-Work as a team with other staff to ensure consistency, clarity and safety for the youth
+Work as a team with other staff to ensure consistency, clarity and safety for the youth.

 Assure all equipment and overall environment is maintained in a safe, secure working order.